 D’Arci is a graduate of the University of Kentucky where she received a Bachelor of Arts in English, and of the University of Louisville where she earned a Master of Arts in Teaching.
 She is an E-RYT 200 with the Yoga Alliance, and has been teaching yoga since 2006.
 Currently, D’Arci serves as Assistant Director of Eternal Health Yoga and regularly teaches Hatha, Vinyasa, and Yin styles of Yoga at Eternal Health Yoga and various locations in the Louisville Metro Area.
 D’Arci is an open, caring, and compassionate teacher and is happy to be able to share her love of yoga and her love of teaching with everyone at Eternal Health Yoga.

-After spending 2 ½ years of complete immersion in the study of the yogic lifestyle, under Shellie, and beside many amazing yogis, she has experienced the internal stretching and transformation that a yogic lifestyle can bring to one’s life.
-She is passionate about sharing the love and the learning she has experienced under Shellie’s guidance and through the Eternal Health Yoga community to all those around her.
-She believes and experiences how the lessons learned are intrinsically connected to her daily life both in the workplace and in her interactions with the world.
+Amy completed her 200-hour and 300-hour teacher trainings under EHY’s Shelli Carpenter and has experienced the internal stretching and transformation that a yogic lifestyle can bring to one’s life.
 She considers it one of the true honors of her life to be able to share the beauty of the yogic lifestyle and philosophies as a teacher.

-Amy Aboud was born in Louisville, Kentucky.
+Amy was born in Louisville, Kentucky.
 She graduated from Kentucky Country Day School, Miami of Ohio University, and has a Masters in English Literature from University of Louisville.
-She currently works as the Marketing Director at a national company she was a part of creating.
-Her partner is a working artist, and they live in Louisville with their English Bulldog, Tootie.
+She is active in local, national and international animal rescue.
+She currently lives in Louisville with her 3 dogs: Tootie, Baby Cashel and Asha.